spxak1/weywot/boot2kernel.md

 # How to boot directly to the Kernel (EFISTUB)
-This is a quick guide on how to boot to Pop_OS without systemd_boot, or any other bootmanager, simply by loading directly the linux kernel.
+This is a quick guide on how to boot to Pop_OS without systemd-boot, or any other bootmanager, simply by loading directly the linux kernel.

 For **Fedora** and **Ubuntu** see the end.